home under construction

 A Guide To VA Construction Loans

-If you’re a service member or veteran who’s looking to build your own dream home, you might want to apply for a VA construction loan.
-Unlike VA mortgages, not all lenders offer these types of loans, and there is quite a bit of paperwork involved.
+CARLA AYERSIf you’re a service member or veteran who’s looking to build your dream home, you might consider applying for a VA construction loan.
+Unlike with traditional VA mortgages, not all lenders offer VA construction loans, and quite a bit of paperwork is involved.

-Keep reading to learn more about how to qualify for a VA construction loan.
-It’s important to note that Rocket Mortgage® does not offer funding to build the house but can help you refinance into a permanent VA loan once the house is complete.
+Let’s walk through the process of how to qualify for a VA construction loan.
+Note that Rocket Mortgage® doesn’t offer funding to build the house, but we can help you refinance into a permanent VA loan once the house is complete.

 What Is A VA Construction Loan?

-You’re probably familiar with the common types of VA loans, where you receive a lump sum payment to buy an existing home.
-But what if you’re a current service member, qualifying National Guard personnel, an eligible reservist, a qualifying surviving spouse or a veteran looking to build your own home?
+Perhaps you’re familiar with the common types of VA loans, where you receive a lump-sum payment to buy an existing home.
+But what if you’re an active-duty service member or you’re qualifying National Guard personnel, an eligible reservist, a qualifying surviving spouse or a veteran looking to build your own home?
+If this is you, a VA construction loan may be an excellent option.

 Who Qualifies For A VA Construction Loan?

-If you’re interested in taking out a VA construction loan, there are specific requirements you have to meet.
-And the process is much more time-consuming than simply applying for a VA home loan.
+If you’re interested in a VA construction loan, you’ll have to meet some specific requirements.
+And the process is much more time-consuming than applying for a VA home loan.

-Just like with a VA loan, you’ll need to prove that you’re an eligible service member or veteran.
-But you’ll also need to meet the following requirements too:
+Just like with a VA loan, you’ll need to prove you’re an eligible service member or veteran.
+But you’ll also need to:

-• You must find a VA-approved builder who is properly licensed and insured.
+- Find a VA-approved builder who’s properly licensed and insured

-• You and the builder must submit a complete set of plans when applying for the loan.
+- Submit, in combination with the builder, a complete set of plans when applying for the loan

-• You may need to submit additional documentation about the materials you plan to use.
+- Possibly submit additional documentation about the materials you plan to use

-The VA construction loan process is complicated because not all lenders offer this kind of loan.
-But it’s not impossible – here’s the step-by-step process you’ll take to apply for the VA construction loan program.
+The VA new construction loan process tends to be complicated because not all lenders offer this kind of loan.
+Here’s the step-by-step process you’ll follow to apply for the VA construction loan program:

-VA loans and VA construction loans are only available to eligible active-duty service members, veterans, qualified reservists or National Guard personnel and eligible surviving spouses.
-And to prove that you meet these conditions, you’ll need to provide a certificate of eligibility, or COE.
+VA loans and VA home building loans are only available to eligible active-duty service members and veterans, qualified reservists and National Guard personnel, and eligible surviving spouses.
+And to prove you meet these conditions, you’ll need to provide a Certificate of Eligibility, or COE.

 Your COE proves that you meet the requirements to apply for your VA construction loan.
-You’re generally eligible for a COE if you’ve served at least 90 days of active military service or completed 6 years of honorable service.
-Here are specific eligibility requirements.
+You’re generally eligible for a COE if you’ve put in at least 90 days of active military service or completed 6 years of honorable service.
+Read about specific eligibility requirements to learn more.

 2. Get Preapproved For A Loan